Astrames/kissmanga-downloader/README.md

 To use the script, you have to run the following command:

-`./kissmanga-download.py`
+`python kissmanga-download.py`

 and then pass the applicable arguments.

-Linux/Mac users: The script has a shebang, so you may run it as `./kissmanga-downloader`
+Linux/Mac users: The script has a shebang, so you may run it as `./kissmanga-downloader.py`

 Here is the output of the `python kissmanga-download.py -h`: